lana-20/select-devices-for-testing/README.md

 <img width="1000" src="https://user-images.githubusercontent.com/70295997/213380399-92acb7a8-f0af-4d86-8e17-d8ce2966dd59.png">

 To achieve compatibility, I have to test every bit of code across browsers, platforms, and devices.
 Or I have to keep my developers busy with an endless barrage of cross-browser and cross-platform bugs that creep into the builds (or worse, production).

+Android started [Compatibility Program](https://source.android.com/docs/compatibility/overview) which provides guidelines on how to build a device compatible to a specific version.

 ### Android